bkw777/dl2/README.md

 If the file is not found in the current dir, then the root share dir is tried next, and if that fails then finally the app lib dir is tried.

 The [clients/](clients/) directory includes copies of [DOS100.CO](clients/ts-dos/DOS100.CO), [DOS200.CO](clients/ts-dos/DOS200.CO), and [DOSNEC.CO](clients/ts-dos/DOSNEC.CO)
 These are also installed to ```/usr/local/lib/dl``` by ```sudo make install```, but you can pretty much ignore them since they will be loaded from the lib dir any time they are needed.
-You don't have to place copies in your share dir like you would have to on a readl disk.
+You don't have to place copies in your share dir like you would have to on a real disk.

 ## OS Compatibility
 Tested on Linux, Macos, FreeBSD